Mieszko II Lambert: Early years

-Mieszko was a son of King Bolesław the Brave.
 Since Mieszko II was politically active before his father's death, Bolesław appointed him as his successor.
 He participated mainly in German politics, both as a representative of his father and the commander of the Polish troops.

 In 1013, Mieszko II went to Magdeburg, where he paid homage to Emperor Henry II.

 A few months later, Bolesław I paid homage in person.
 The real purpose of Mieszko II's visit is unclear, especially since soon afterwards, his father paid homage to the Holy Roman Empire.
 Presumably, the young prince paid homage to Milsko, Lusatia and Moravia.
 The relevant treaty stipulated that it was only a personal tribute, not entailing any legal obligations.
 Another hypothesis assumes that the territories were transferred by Bolesław to him, and as a result made Mieszko II a vassal of the Empire.

 The position of the young prince, at both the Polish and Imperial courts, became stronger in 1013 when he married Richeza, daughter of Count Palatine Ezzo of Lotharingia and niece of Emperor Otto III.
 Ezzo was a prince of considerable influence as a great leader of the opposition against Henry II.
-Through marriage with his daughter, Mieszko II entered the circle of the Imperial family and became a person equal to, if not higher than the Emperor himself.
+Through marriage with his daughter, Mieszko II entered the circle of the Imperial family.
 Probably after the wedding, and in accordance with prevailing custom, Bolesław I the Brave gave a separate district to Mieszko II to rule: Kraków.
 One of his towns, Wawel (now part of the city), was chosen by the prince as his residence.

 In the year 1014, Mieszko II was sent by his father to Bohemia as an emissary.
 He had to persuade Duke Oldřich to make an alliance against Emperor Henry II.
 The mission failed as Oldřich imprisoned Mieszko II.
 He was released only after the intervention of the Emperor, who, despite the planned betrayal of Bolesław I, loyally acted on behalf of his vassal.
 As a result, Mieszko II was sent to the Imperial court in Merseburg as a hostage.
 Henry II probably wanted to force the presence of Bolesław I in Merseburg and make him explain his actions.
 The plan failed however, because, under pressure from his relatives, the Emperor soon agreed to release Mieszko II.